DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

 Then remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
 Then you can continue with MCM configurations below.
-They are **optional, but higly recommended** (especially the one for potions and for ending the world).
-Blame yourself (not dragon) if you didn't and don't like something later. :P

-* **Cond.
-Expressions** - Disable out of stamina, in pain, headache/diseased expressions.
-It will look odd if our character is constantly sad and in pain.
 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.
 * **End Times** - This mod makes us not decline the main quest of Skyrim for all time.
 Especially considering the fact that is it tied to some of the added quest mods and